Defense & Aerospace Careers: The 2026 Prime-by-Prime Resume Playbook

 Cleared software engineer (TS/SCI, current) on a classified DoD R&D program in a SCIF environment, ISR / SIGINT mission focus.
 Built C++ and Python signal-processing pipeline supporting national-level intelligence customers; reduced end-to-end latency 38%, lifted unit-test coverage 22% to 81%, and integrated MIL-STD-1553 telemetry across two platforms.
 Compliant with DoD 8140 IAT Level II baseline and DCSA Continuous Vetting.

-The before version is missing every keyword Workday is scoring on.
+The before version is missing every keyword Lockheed's BrassRing parser is scoring on.
 The after version drops in: TS/SCI cleared line, SCIF environment, ISR / SIGINT mission focus, national-level intelligence customers, MIL-STD-1553, DoD 8140 IAT Level II, DCSA Continuous Vetting.
 None of those are program names or compartments, so it is fully OPSEC-safe.
+BrassRing is a relatively literal keyword-match parser (less inference than Eightfold, less section-aware than Workday), so exact-match keyword density in the top third of the resume matters more here than at Northrop or Boeing.
 It also adds two quantified outcomes (38% latency, test coverage delta) and one cross-platform integration claim, which is exactly the structure Lockheed mission-systems hiring managers are calibrated against.

 Beyond the seven primes: integrators, FFRDCs, and frontier tech